Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Introduction

-However, we can entirely circumvent the need for surrogate approximations and solve the inverse problem exactly (up to discretization error) if the inverse problem is governed by autonomous dynamical systems.
+Rather, we can entirely circumvent the need to approximate the Hessian, and instead exactly solve the (discretized) inverse problem when it is governed by an autonomous dynamical system.
 The evolution of such systems with respect to any given input may depend on the system’s current state but does not explicitly depend on the independent variable.
-The coupled acoustic-gravity PDE model that governs the tsunami dynamics is a time-invariant dynamical system, which is a subclass of autonomous systems where the independent variable is time.
-For such problems, we can by exploit the intrinsic structure of the problem and move most of the computationally expensive parts of the Bayesian inverse problem offline.
-As a key component of this framework, we employ a multi-GPU-accelerated fast Fourier transform (FFT)-based algorithm for computing Hessian matvecs that provides a $\mc{O}(10^4)\times$ speedup over conventional methods (after a one-time setup cost)~\cite{venkat2024fft}.
+The coupled acoustic--gravity PDE model that governs the tsunami dynamics is a time-invariant dynamical system, which is a subclass of autonomous systems where the independent variable is time.
+For such problems, we can exploit this problem structure and move most of the computationally expensive parts of the Bayesian inverse problem offline.
+As a key component of this framework, we employ a multi-GPU-accelerated fast Fourier transform (FFT)-based algorithm for computing Hessian matrix--vector products (matvecs) that provides a $\mc{O}(10^4)\times$ speedup over conventional methods (after a one-time setup cost)~\cite{venkat2024fft}.

-\paragraph{Contributions.}
+\paragraph{Contributions}

-Solution of large-scale inverse problems from observations and high-fidelity PDE models, together with the prediction of QoIs under uncertainty, belongs to the general class of digital twins.
+Solution of inverse problems in actionable time scales followed by prediction of QoIs under uncertainty is a fundamental component of digital twins \cite{Asch22, RasheedSanKvamsdal20, DigitalTwinsNASEM, NiedererSacksGirolamiEtAl21}.
 This paper introduces an efficient and scalable digital twin framework to perform goal-oriented real-time Bayesian inference for linear autonomous dynamical systems.
-The framework is applicable to inverse problems with high-rank Hessians for which existing surrogate techniques are largely inefficient.
-Moreover, contrary to methods based on surrogate modeling, our approach solves the inverse problem exactly, i.e.~satisfying the (discretized) full-order PDE model.
-The framework can be used to infer infinite-dimensional parameter fields (high-dimensional when discretized) but assumes that the observational data are relatively sparse.
-In particular, the number of spatial observers (e.g.~sensor locations) needs to be small enough so that the discretized PDE model can be solved offline in a precomputation step once per sensor.
-The Bayesian inverse problem is then posed in a goal-oriented setting that forward predicts QoIs---including their uncertainties---from the inferred parameter field.
+The framework is applicable to inverse problems with high-rank Hessians for which existing surrogate techniques are inefficient.
+Moreover, contrary to methods based on surrogate models, our approach solves the inverse problem exactly, i.e.~the inverse solution exactly satisfies the (discretized) PDE model and the maximum-a-posterior point is computed exactly.
+The framework can be used to infer infinite-dimensional parameter fields (high-dimensional after discretization) but assumes that the observational data are relatively sparse.
+In particular, the number of spatial observers (e.g.~sensors) is assumed to be small enough such that solution of the governing PDEs once per sensor location is feasible.
+The Bayesian inverse problem is then posed in a goal-oriented setting that forward predicts QoIs---including their uncertainties---once the parameter field is inferred.